 - Carefully align the arm of the goniometer supporting the rotating analyzer and the detector on the direction of the laser beam.
 Turn on the power supply of the detector and the computer.
 Send the output signal of the detector on the oscilloscope.
 Also send the signal TOPO on the second channel of the oscilloscope and trigger the sweep of the oscilloscope on this signal (very narrow 5V TTL signal). - Apply power to the drive motor of the rotating analyzer with the DC supply provided for this purpose and set the speed of rotation (viewed on the display of ENCODER MANAGEMENT BOX) to about ten turns per second.
 (Avoid exceeding 25 turns/s). - Choose the sensitivity of the detector to have a signal sufficiently strong (several volts) but not saturated on the oscilloscope.
 The detector delivers a voltage proportional to the normal light flux it receives apart from a very low dark voltage.
-(The polarizer can, if necessary, be used to limit the flux hitting the detector to avoid a saturation). - Q1 Explain the observed signals on the oscilloscope with Malus' law, especially the relationship between the frequency of the signal from the detector and the frequency f_0 of TOP0. - → Insert a half-wave plate (HWP) at 633 nm on the beam path and make the linear polarization rotate.
-Observe the changes of the signal from the detector viewed on the oscilloscope. - $\bf Q2$ Interpret the signal obtained as a function of the orientation of the HWP.
-Take particular note of the direction of travel of the signal when you rotate the HWP and explain it.

-→ Insert now a quarter-wave plate (QWP) on the linearly polarized beam.
+(The polarizer can, if necessary, be used to limit the flux hitting the detector to avoid a saturation). - Q1 Explain the observed signals on the oscilloscope with Malus' law, especially the relationship between the frequency of the signal from the detector and the frequency f_0 of TOP0. - Insert a half-wave plate (HWP) at 640 nm on the beam path and make the linear polarization rotate.
+Observe the changes of the signal from the detector viewed on the oscilloscope. - Q2 Interpret the signal obtained as a function of the orientation of the HWP.
+Take particular note of the direction of travel of the signal when you rotate the HWP and explain it. - Remove the half-wave plate and replace it by a quarter-wave plate. - → Insert now a quarter-wave plate (QWP) on the linearly polarized beam.